jonnyhuck/bmp-pathways-app/README.md

+***Please note that this software is now quite outdated and is unlikely to work on a modern device.
+We expect that it would require substantial work to make this application operational again.
+We leave it here purely for the reference of those reading the associated scientific publications.***

 # Belfast Pathways GPS Tracker for Android

 Android application for GPS tracking of participants, used by the ESRC-funded [Belfast Mobility Project]() in 2016-7.